apprentice8173/Portfolio/README.md

 ![Correlation Chart](/images/confusion_martix.png)

 The confusion matrix is an easy way to see the results of the analysis.
 Here you can see that the model works best for predicting true negative (slow) outcomes.
+The false positive and false negative outcomes are higher than I wanted so more improvements, like adding more variables, should be made before being used.

 ![Confusion Matrix](/images/confusion_martix1.png)